pnp/blog/content/post/getting-the-working-hours-time-zones-for-other-users-using.md

 be no items in the schedule, the time zone and working hours will be returned.
-In this example, we used a date range for 20 years ago on purpose, so the query wouldn\'t bring any schedule items info.
+In this example, we used a date range for 20 years ago on purpose, so the query wouldn't bring any schedule items info.
 In the response to the query mentioned above, no schedule item is returned but the working hours property is still correctly provided: